getodk/docs/odk1-src/form-language.rst

   Collect will remember the last language you switched to on a form, even if you switch device language.

-  Many elements of a form's navigation, as well as all menus in Collect, are controlled by the device's language, not the form's display language.

   Changing the form's language display will not change the device language.